jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 ## Evaluation of Function Applications

-Applications of parametrized functions are evaluated in a similar way as
+Applications of parametrized functions are evaluated in a way similar to
 operators:

  1. Evaluate all function arguments, from left to right.
- 2. Replace the function application by the function's right-hand side, and, at the same time
+ 2. Replace the function application by the function's right-hand side and, at the same time
  3. Replace the formal parameters of the function by the actual arguments.

 ## Example